Chow group of 0-cycles with modulus and higher dimensional class field theory

 In \S3 the reciprocity map $\rho_U$ is defined and the Existence Theorem is stated.
 The basic strategy of the proof of the Existence Theorem is explained.
 We explain an argument due to Wiesend, which allows us to replace $X$ by an alteration.
 We reduce the proof to the case $\dim(X)=2$ by using the Lefschetz theorem for abelian fundamental groups allowing ramification along some divisor, which is proved in \cite{KeSLef}.

-In \S4 we start the construction of the map $\phi_{X,D}$, see \eqref{cycleconductor_intro}.
+In \S4 we introduce the map $\phi_{X,D}$, see \eqref{cycleconductor_intro}.
 It is the dual of the cycle conductor which is a key ingredient of the proof of the Existence Theorem.
-The description of local components of $\phi_{X,D}$ is given, depending a priori on a choice of local parameters.
-The independence of the choice is deduced from a technical key lemma from \S6.
-Two key theorems are stated.
-The first theorem asserts that the collection of the local components induces the desired map $\phi_{X,D}$.
+Two key theorems are stated (Theorem \ref{keythm} and Theorem \ref{keythm2}).
+The first theorem gives a characterization of $\phi_{X,D}$ by its local components which are defined for pairs $(x,Z)$ where $x$ is a regular closed point of $C$ and $Z\subset X$ is an integral curve which intersects transversally with $C$ at $x$.
+We also state a lemma (see Lemma \ref{movinglemfinite}) which implies the key property \eqref{Kercc}.
 The second theorem states a compatibility of $\phi_{X,D}$ with the refined Artin conductor.
 The proof of the Existence Theorem is completed in \S5 using these key theorems.